silver-whale/LeetCode/README.md

 # LeetCode
-* Solutions for leetCode problems
+* Solutions for eetCode problems